fhda-ets/update_gracefully/README.md

 # update_gracefully

-Apply yum updates and notify the sysadmin if restart is required
+Use the yum package manager to apply any available updates to the system and notify the sysadmin if restart is required.
+Optionally - automatically restart the system and/or notify other users.

 ## About

 This script will automatically create the log and config files if they do not exist.
 This script uses ONLY core Perl modules - no additional modules need to be installed.
-As the script requires root access to perform sytsem updates, it is expected that you will run this file out of the root cron.
+As the script requires root access to perform system updates, it is expected that you will run this file out of the root cron.
 We recommed something similar to the following:

 ```